 How does tramadol work?

 Like all opioid pain medications, tramadol acts on opioid receptors in the brain, which is the primary source of its pain-relieving ability and, at higher doses, the euphoric effects that abusers seek.

 Unlike most opioids, however, tramadol has another effect: it raises levels of the neurotransmitters serotonin and norepinephrine in the brain in ways similar to antidepressant drugs such as venlafaxine and duloxetine (Effexor and Cymbalta).
 This increase in serotonin and norepinephrine in the brain may lead to feelings of euphoria and well-being, and for some individuals these pleasant symptoms serve to reinforce the need for continued tramadol use.

 Tramadol withdrawal – Typical vs. Atypical Symptoms of withdrawal

-Because of these two mechanisms of action, users who become addicted to tramadol often experience typical symptoms of opioid withdrawal as well as what are referred to as atypical symptoms.
+Because of these two mechanisms of action, users who develop a tramadol addiction often experience typical symptoms of opioid withdrawal as well as what are referred to as atypical symptoms.

 Typical opioid withdrawal symptoms

 Typical withdrawal symptoms arise because as a person consumes the drug, they develop a tolerance over time, meaning they need to consume more of the drug to get the desired effects.
 At the same time, the body becomes physically dependent on the medication, and the person will begin to experience withdrawal symptoms when it isn’t in their system.

 These withdrawal symptoms and their severity depend on the amount of time the person used the drug and the typical dose taken, and they generally fall into two categories: early and late.

 Early opioid withdrawal symptoms occur within a few hours of the last dose, and include: